udacity/fend-webpack-content/STEP-2.md

 entry: './src/client/index.js',
 ```

-2. Create the file at that address.
+2. Create a new index.js file at the address above.
 For now, it can be mostly empty, with just an alert.

 3. Experiment by running the webpack build script.
 Take a look at the dist folder that appears after a successful webpack build.